thingsinjars/Hardy/README.md

 Installation
 ====

+The easiest way to install and run this is to use [this modified version of SpookyJS](https://github.com/thingsinjars/SpookyJS).
+Feel free to carry on with the steps below instead, however.

   This includes a fork of [PhantomCSS](http://github.com/thingsinjars/PhantomCSS) as a submodule.
 To pull it in, check this project out using

       git clone --recursive git://github.com/thingsinjars/GhostStory.git